Will there be snow?

 All of Family Ski Company’s chalets are situated in resorts that have independently been awarded four or five stars out of five for snow-sure, (snow-forecast.com).
 We have selected only three resorts we know are as close to perfect as possible for family skiing and snow reliability.

+In over 22 years none of our resorts has been closed early from lack of snow.
 Although we have done the worrying for you in the case of our Family Ski resorts, here is what to look for when choosing any resort.

 Altitude is not everything